Long Island City: As independent city

 In the 1880s, Mayor De Bevoise nearly bankrupted the Long Island City government by embezzlement, of which he was convicted.
 Many dissatisfied residents of Astoria circulated a petition to ask the New York State Legislature to allow it to secede from Long Island City and reincorporate as the Village of Astoria, as it existed prior to the incorporation of Long Island City, in 1884.
 The petition was ultimately dropped by the citizens.

-Long Island City continued to exist as an incorporated city until 1898, when Queens was annexed to New York City.
+Long Island City continued to exist as an incorporated city until 1898, when the city, the rest of the Town of Newtown (today known as Elmhurst, Queens) and other Towns in Queens were consolidated into New York City.
 The last mayor of Long Island City was an Irish-American named Patrick Jerome "Battle-Axe" Gleason.